Hasmonean dynasty: Maccabean Revolt

 The author of the First Book of Maccabees regarded the Maccabean revolt as a rising of pious Jews against the Seleucid king who had tried to eradicate their religion and against the Jews who supported him.
 The author of the Second Book of Maccabees presented the conflict as a struggle between "Judaism" and "Hellenism", words that he was the first to use.
 Modern scholarship tends to the second view.

 Most modern scholars argue that the king was intervening in a civil war between traditionalist Jews in the countryside and Hellenised Jews in Jerusalem.
 According to Joseph P. Schultz, modern scholarship, "considers the Maccabean revolt less as an uprising against foreign oppression than as a civil war between the orthodox and reformist parties in the Jewish camp."
 In the conflict over the office of High Priest, traditionalists with Hebrew/Aramaic names like Onias contested against Hellenisers with Greek names like Jason or Menelaus.
 Other authors point to social and economic factors in the conflict.
 What began as a civil war took on the character of an invasion when the Hellenistic kingdom of Syria sided with the Hellenising Jews against the traditionalists.
 As the conflict escalated, Antiochus prohibited the practices of the traditionalists, thereby, in a departure from usual Seleucid practice, banning the religion of an entire people.
 Other scholars argue that while the rising began as a religious rebellion, it was gradually transformed into a war of national liberation.

-The two greatest twentieth-century scholars of the Maccabean revolt, Elias Bickermann and Victor Tcherikover, each placed the blame on the policies of the Jewish leaders and not on the Seleucid ruler, Antiochus IV Epiphanes, but for different reasons.
+Elias Bickermann and Victor Tcherikover, considered among the greatest scholars of the Maccabean revolt in the twentienth center, claim that the cause of the revolt was due to the Jewish leaders, rather than Antiochus IV Epiphanes.

-Bickermann saw the origin of the problem in the attempt of "Hellenised" Jews to reform the "antiquated" and "outdated" religion practised in Jerusalem, and to rid it of superstitious elements.
-They were the ones who egged on Antiochus IV and instituted the religious reform in Jerusalem.
-One suspects that [Bickermann] may have been influenced in his view by an antipathy to Reform Judaism in 19th- and 20th-century Germany.
-Tcherikover, perhaps influenced by socialist concerns, saw the uprising as one of the rural peasants against the rich elite.
+Bickermann said that the "Hellenised" Jews to who wanted to eliminate the "antiquated" and "outdated" and superstitious religion prodded Antiochus IV towards religious reform in Jerusalem.
+Tcherikover viewed this revolt as one of peasants against the rich elite.
+Each of them may have been influenced by their own views, one against Reform Judaism and the other out of socialist idealogy.